Images of point charges in conducting ellipses and prolate spheroids: Point charge on axis of conducting prolate spheroid

-To work around this, the authors noted that the leading asymptotic order of the series terms in \eqref{lim lindell} is similar to that for the spheroidal harmonic expansion of a point charge at $z=h=f\xi_h$:
+To work around this, the authors noted that the leading order of the series terms in \eqref{lim lindell} is similar to that for the spheroidal harmonic expansion of a point charge on the z-axis at $z=h=f\xi_h$:

 This is the blue dot in Figure \ref{SpheroidLineImage}.
 Then \eqref{V^(0)sum} was extracted from the series \eqref{Vr} so that the remaining series converged faster:

 However, the authors incorrectly assumed that the remaining image lies on the focal segment, and attempted to write down the image charge density on this strip for $d<d_c$ as: